 The BMFA “First Time Inexperienced Flyer” Scheme

-Any person who is a complete novice may receive basic instruction and experience flying a “trainer” type of model aircraft, or glider, on up to three occasions, at no cost to themselves, using a dual-control radio control system.
+Any person who is a complete novice may receive basic instruction and experience flying a “trainer” type of model aircraft on up to three occasions, at no cost to themselves, using a dual-control radio control system.
 In this way, someone who is not a member of the BMFA or the E&DRCC, may see if they will enjoy the hobby.
 They will be indemnified at these times by our comprehensive BMFA insurance cover.

 Flying Instruction